The Importance of Positivity Rate

 During Summer 2020, I decided to give it another try, but not by taking the same approach.
 I decided to use Python combined with JSON files.
 This allowed me to make the site somewhat automated, as well as the opportunity to add more countries.

-I decided to focus on positivity rate, since it is much more relevant than the number of cases.
+I decided to focus on positivity rate due to the fact that it is much more relevant than the number of cases.
 The number of cases depends on the number of tests performed, so cases may be going up only due to the increase in tests.
 However, by using positivity rate it allows us not to worry about the number of cases or tests, since we are looking at the percentage of positive tests.